zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

      than once

 *has changed* conditions:
-   * Are only available for ticket attributes
+   Are only available for ticket attributes and don't affect:

-   * Don't affect ticket articles attributes
+   * Ticket articles attributes
-   * Don't affect organization attributes
+   * Organization attributes
-   * Don't affect user attributes
+   * User attributes
-   * Don't affect group attributes
+   * Group attributes

 Differences in input fields:
    Please note that the input field for tokens doesn't support the comma as